Enichan/libADLMIDI/README.md

 This is a fork of libADLMIDI that adds an OPL register write capture chip and the CaptureOPL utility which converts OPL command streams to the [OPB music format](https://github.com/Enichan/OPBinaryLib).
 CaptureOPL is licensed the same as libADLMIDI (GPL) and [OPBinaryLib](https://github.com/Enichan/OPBinaryLib) is licensed MIT.

+To build libADLMIDI and CaptureOPL.exe under Windows with Visual Studio:

+- Clone this repository
+- Right click the newly cloned libADLMIDI folder and select "Open with Visual Studio"
+- Select the desired configuration
+- Build

+Visual Studio's CMakeSettings.json are configured to compile libADLMIDI with the following CMake options turned on for CaptureOPL:

+- libADLMIDI_STATIC
+- USE_CAPTURE_EMULATOR
+- WITH_EMBEDDED_BANKS
+- WITH_MIDI_SEQUENCER

+Because CaptureOPL doesn't generate audio these options are turned off:

+- USE_DOSBOX_EMULATOR
+- USE_NUKED_EMULATOR
+- USE_OPAL_EMULATOR
+- USE_JAVA_EMULATOR

+libADLMIDI also comes with the following options turned on by default, which should allow CaptureOPL to capture from MUS and XMI files:

+- WITH_MUS_SUPPORT
+- WITH_XMI_SUPPORT

 # libADLMIDI
 libADLMIDI is a free Software MIDI synthesizer library with OPL3 emulation